vukovicpredrag/flight_web_app/README.md

 ## Usage
-Manage with countries from  country list
+Manage countries from  country list

 Users are able to:
 ```